mvdwetering/huesyncbox/README.md

 Before 2.0 the functionality of the Philips Hue Play HDMI Sync Box was all exposed through one single mediaplayer entity.
 Several features of the media_player were abused to control things on the box.
 E.g. brightness was controlled by the volume slider.
 This turned out to be confusing and quite limiting.
 Next to that the way the integration was built did not allow for more entities so it was not possible to extend it.

 The 2.0 version is a complete rewrite to allow for multiple entities and modernize the integration in general.
-Having multiple entities should make it clear what entity does what.
+Having multiple standard entities should make it clear what entity does what.

 > **Warning**
 > This change means that existing automations will need to be updated to use the new entities!
-> Home Assistant will create repairs when using the obsolete stuff which should help in finding the relevant automations.
+> Home Assistant will create repairs when using the obsolete items which should help in finding the relevant places that need to be updated.

 With the transition to the new entities most custom services that were offered became obsolete as native Home Assistant services of the entities can be used now.
 Information exposed by additional attributes on the `media_player` is available on the new entities.